stride3d/stride-docs/en/manual/files-and-folders/cached-files.md

 ### [Visual Studio](#tab/clean-solution-visual-studio)

-1. To clean the code cache, select **Build > Clean Solution**.
+1. To clean the cache, select **Build > Clean Solution**.
-2. If you have the [Stride Extension for Visual Studio](../get-started/visual-studio-extension.md), to clean the asset cache, select **Extensions > Stride > Clean intermediate assets for Solution**.
+2. If you have the [Stride Extension for Visual Studio](../get-started/visual-studio-extension.md), to only clean the asset cache, select **Extensions > Stride > Clean intermediate assets for Solution**.

 ### [Command line](#tab/clean-solution-command-line)